samuelmeuli/action-maven-publish/README.md

 In addition to the input variables listed above, the action can be configured with the following options:

+- **`directory`:** Directory of the Maven project which should be deployed
+- **`maven_args`:** Additional flags/arguments to pass to the Maven `deploy` command
 - **`server_id`:** The default Nexus instance used by this action is OSSRH.
 If you are deploying to a different Nexus instance, you can specify the server ID you've used in your project's POM file (in the `nexus-staging-maven-plugin` and `distributionManagement` configurations) here
-- **`maven_args`:** Additional flags/arguments to pass to the Maven `deploy` command

 ## Development